martiph/Fingerprinter/README.md

 ## Installation

 First, make sure you have `python-3.8` locally installed and added to your PATH.
 Then clone this repository onto your local machine and run a script of your choosing.
+To install all necessary packages, consult `requirements.txt` (generated using `pip freeze > requirements.txt`).

 ## Contribution